 - EQ Bank Savings Plus Account

 - EQ Bank Guaranteed Investment Certificate (GIC) Account

-Let’s take a look at the two bank account types EQ Bank offers.
+Let’s take a look at the three bank account types EQ Bank offers.

 EQ Bank Savings Plus Account Review

 It also makes EQ Bank’s rate count as one of the highest among the online-only banking solutions right now.